DanielleGonzalez/DanielleGonzalez.github.io/_pages/about.md

 [Curriculum Vitae](files/DanielleGonzalez_Feb2021_CV.pdf){:target="_blank"}

 Hello.
 My name is **Dr. Danielle Gonzalez** (She/Her).
-I am a Software Engineer at Microsoft.
+I am a Software Engineer at Microsoft. <br>
 I have a PhD from Rochester Institute of Technology and was a 2019 Microsoft PhD Fellow.

 ## Research Interests
 I conduct **mixed-methods empirical software engineering research** driven by analysis of engineering artifacts and processes to produce actionable resources and insights for developers and teams.
 I have a special interest in developing techniques to analyze sociotechnical factors of software engineering and creating tools for developers that incorporate these factors.